PeoplePlusAI/Open-Cloud-Compute-OCC/README.md

 # Open-Cloud-Compute-OCC

-An open network for compute infrastructure can help meet the growing demand for compute, while keeping markets competitive
+An open network for compute infrastructure can help meet the growing demand for compute, while keeping markets competitive.
 A draft of the [Concept Paper](https://docs.google.com/document/d/1ZZd3d8CDu4qcZlrr_b3WW9QGVO-IPl2Ztph_8iQKlkc/edit?usp=sharing) is available.
 Please feel free to add comments on the Google Doc itself.
-This [presentation](https://docs.google.com/presentation/d/1F_PxNP_i9zBYRaAdZDgWiNwVw2ZK1PMgSZGYHsiIvcA/edit?usp=sharing) provides an overview of the initiative.

 If you want to join the initiative, please fill out this [form](https://tally.so/r/nrokA2).